 Maintaining good mental health is crucial for everyone as it can help individuals to achieve their full potential.
 Mental health and wellbeing continues to be a priority area for the oil and gas industry.

 A wide range of factors can result in a period of poor mental health.
 Being able to spot the signs and symptoms of mental ill health and provide the opportunity for those affected to talk openly about them is crucial in supporting positive wellbeing.

 Step Change in Safety is working with the industry to identify mental health needs and take the appropriate steps to address them.
-For information on Mental Health First Aid Training courses visit our events page.

 "Time out for Safety" Session 2: Mental Health and Wellbeing

 Panellists: Louise Jenkins-Lang MCIPD, PGDip HRM, Director Lindsay & Lang, Rev Gordon Craig UK Oil & Gas Chaplain, Carolyn Taylor Mental Health & Wellbeing, Post Trauma Specialist, International SOS, Alison Porter HR Director, Bilfinger Salamis UK, chaired by Steve Rae, Executive Director, Step Change in Safety.

 We were delighted to announce the launch of our new Wellbeing Workgroup on the first day of SPE Offshore Europe 2023.

 Today we launch our ‘Positive Engagement Behaviours’ campaign to gather examples which will inform and update our Workforce Engagement Toolkit.